MicrosoftDocs/patterns-practices/patterns-practices/reference/inavigationaware-interface-mspp-regions.md

 ## Syntax

-<span id="syntaxToggle"></span>public interface INavigationAwarePublic Interface INavigationAware
+public interface INavigationAwarePublic Interface INavigationAware

 See Also
 --------